-Let’s face it, as the end of the school year draws near everyone’s energy begins to wane . . .including the teachers.
+Let’s face it, as the end of the school year draws near everyone’s energy begins to wane . . .including the teachers’.
 We all know that Summer is coming.
-Here are five tips on how to end the school year sane, and on a high note.
+Here are five tips for end of school year activities to help you end the year sane, and on a high note.

-Whatever you decide to do, enjoy the last weeks of school with you class.
+Whatever you decide to do, enjoy the end of school year with your class.
 Keep your energy up, and positive.
 Your students will follow your lead.